zenml-io/blog.zenml.io/_posts/2021-12-06-caching-ml-pipelines.md

 ## Get caching for free with ZenML pipelines

 ZenML takes care of caching the artifacts that either come in or are output from the steps of your machine learning pipeline.
-We build on top of the caching that `tfx` enables through its [`MLMetadataStore`](https://www.tensorflow.org/tfx/guide/mlmd), a library that stores information about the pipeline steps and the artifacts that are output.
+ZenML builds on [the concept of a Metadata Store](https://docs.zenml.io/core-concepts) and currently we use [`MLMetadataStore`](https://www.tensorflow.org/tfx/guide/mlmd) to power this functionality.
 This foundational practice of building pipelines made up of steps - with some kind of way to track the metadata around these steps - is necessary for caching to work.

-Caching is triggered whenever the step does anything dynamically, for example downloading a file from somewhere which might change.
-The cache for that particular step's artifact is then invalidated whenever the code signature for the step changes, or when caching is manually disabled by setting the `@step` decorator's `enable_cache` parameter to `False`.
-We compare the two steps with a simple hashing function to see whether any changes have taken place.

 These things are often made clearer with an actual example, so let's jump into the [Boston housing price regression dataset](https://keras.io/api/datasets/boston_housing/).
 (Follow the steps in our [examples directory](https://github.com/zenml-io/zenml/tree/main/examples/lineage) to get this running on your local machine.)